t54-labs/AgenticRiskStandard/docs/settlement-rails/overview.md

 # Settlement Rails Overview

 ARS is designed to be rail-agnostic.
-The protocol defines abstract interfaces for escrow and settlement operations, and any payment rail can implement them.
+The protocol defines abstract interfaces for vaults and settlement operations, and any payment rail can implement them.
 The fee and principal tracks operate against these abstractions without knowledge of how funds actually move.

 ## Design Philosophy